-Chargify provides the ability to automatically collect US, Canada and Australia sales tax using the Avalara AvaTax tax service.
+Chargify provides the ability to automatically collect sales tax in certain jurisdictions using the Avalara AvaTax tax service.
 You define the areas that you are responsible for collecting taxes in, and Chargify does the rest automatically.

-To begin, make sure that you have a “Tax Origin Address” defined.
+Your first prompt will be to define a “Tax Origin Address”.
 This is your business’s address.
 Avalara needs a full adress on file to calculate the correct tax rates.

 Unless otherwise specified, all products and components are NOT eligible for taxes.
 Once a tax is defined, you will need to update your existing products and components so that they can be taxed.
 To do this, edit the product or component and check the ‘This product is subject to taxes’ checkbox.